 The method described above can help in restoring the EFS only if you already made a backup, but what about those who do not have an EFS backup?
 Don’t worry, we have a tested solution for you.
 The method given below has been tested on T-Mobile LG G2 D801 but it should also work on other US variants and International model of the device.

-- Make sure you LG G2 is running the stock LG firmware.
-If your phone does not have official firmware installed on it, restore it to stock first.
-You can easily do it by following our detailed tutorial.
+- Make sure your LG G2 is running the stock LG firmware.
+If your phone does not have the official firmware installed on it, restore it to stock first.

-- Install the latest LG USB drivers on your computer: Download Here
+- Install the latest LG USB drivers on your computer.

 - Download QPST (Qualcomm Product Support Tools) and unzip it: QPST_2.7_378.zip